 Tips for Achieving Long-Term Financial Success

 Professional athletes face unique challenges when it comes to planning for the future.
-At Creative Planning Sports and Entertainment, our goal is to help athletes navigate these challenges and provide comprehensive, customized financial advice that is optimized based on the unique needs of professional athletes.
+At Creative Planning Sports and Entertainment, our goal is to help athletes navigate these challenges, providing comprehensive, customized financial advice that’s optimized based on the unique needs of professional athletes.
 Following are 10 financial do’s and don’ts for professional athletes.

 Let’s get this one out of the way right up front.
-I believe the most important “Do” is to surround yourself with a team of experienced, qualified, fiduciary advisors.
-A fiduciary advisor is held to a fiduciary standard, which means that he or she is legally obligated to act in clients’ best interests, at all times and in all situations.
-Fiduciary advisors are typically fee-based, which means they are paid a percentage fee based on the assets they manage.
-This helps align the advisor’s interest with those of the client because the advisor’s fee grows in proportion with the client’s assets.
+I believe the most important “do” is to surround yourself with a team of experienced, qualified fiduciary advisors.
+A fiduciary advisor is held to the fiduciary standard, which means he or she is legally obligated to act in clients’ best interests at all times.
+Fiduciary advisors are typically fee-based, which means they’re paid a percentage fee based on the assets they manage.
+This type of compensation helps align the advisor’s interests with those of the client, because the advisor’s fee grows in proportion with the client’s assets.

 As a professional athlete, you’ll likely need the guidance of several professionals, including a financial advisor/wealth manager, a CPA and an estate planning attorney.
 These individuals should be willing to collaborate to help ensure all aspects of your financial, tax and estate planning are working together to help you achieve your goals.